ChrysIlCoder/Terminal-Omega/README.md

 The Random SCP api uses the open-source github repository [Scp API](https://github.com/scp-data/scp-api).
 For more information, consults the [Docs](https://github.com/scp-data/scp-api/tree/main/docs)

-_Created by Christian Boffa for the Omega Contest in Summer 2023_
+_- Created by Christian Boffa for the Omega Contest in Summer 2023_